CiCiHope/GettingCleaningDataCourseProject/CodeBook.md

 * fBodyGyroMag
 * fBodyGyroJerkMag

-The set of variables that were estimated from these signals are:

-The variables in the tidy.txt is a subset of the variables in the original data set.
-The variables that made it into the tidy.txt file are the those relating to the mean and standard deviation of the estimated variable signals.
-This is assumed to be any variable containing the words "mean()" or "std()".

 In tidy.txt, there are two additional variables:

 * subject: an ID field indicating the person whom the observation was collected on